PredictiveEcology/reproducible/cran-comments.md

 We have run R CMD check on downstream dependencies, and all have passed except those noted below.
 Summary at https://github.com/PredictiveEcology/reproducible/blob/master/revdep/README.md.

+* `SpaDES` produces a warning about `DISPLAY` and Tk not being available.

+* `SpaDES.core` produces an error due to a non-CRAN package in Suggests, but passes once that dependency is installed.

 * `SpaDES.tools` produces an error due to an unrelated error in that package.
 I am a developer of `SpaDES.tools` and have prepared a fixed version for CRAN which will be submitted shortly.